Get people to say nice things about your brand.

 Simply put, you can’t double down or do more of what’s working, if you don’t know what it is.

 3. You don’t know how successful your current PR efforts are

 You may have an awesome, super hard-working team that’s spending days and nights launching campaigns and reaching out to influencers on different channels to get more buzz for your brand.

-But you can’t tell how much of these efforts are paying off.
-Or, you may manage to get a lot of online mentions, but you don’t know if those discussions are bringing you more traffic, more email signups, more sales, or whatever actions you want people to take.
+But you can’t tell how much these efforts are paying off.
+Or, you may manage to get a lot of online mentions, but you don’t know if those discussions are bringing you more traffic, better SEO ROI, more email signups, more sales, or whatever actions you want people to take.

 Without clear metrics or data to analyze the before and after, a lot of these questions go unanswered:

 - How many online discussions are driven by your PR efforts?

 - How do people feel about your brand?

 - How many of these discussions drive sales?

 For all you know, you may be wasting all your budget on the channels and people that don’t do anything for your brand.